Healthy Homes Assessment Thorndon

 Home Assessments Thorndon for Rental Properties

-There are a variety of concerns to look over when conducting a home assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
+There are a myriad of things you should look for during a house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
 The most common are:

-The repercussions of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of a Tenancy services ruling can be extremely costly for property managers and landlords.
-For specialist advice, call now and schedule your rental property home assessment.
+The repercussions of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently falling on the wrong side of an tenant solutions ruling could be significant for landlords and property managers.
+For specialist guidance, contact us today and book your rental property home assessment.

 home assessments for rental properties